oarepo/marshmallow-i18n-messages/README.md

 ## Invenio usage

-In Invenio, just using the library is enough.
-It will be automatically used when invenio boots up.
+In Invenio, call the statements above on top of the `invenio.cfg` file, before any other imports.

 ## Contributing new translations